AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 Phasing can be a very computationally expensive task.
 However with appropriate tuning of the parameters for AlphaPhase1.1 considerable reductions can be achieved.
 Therefore until the user is familiar with their data set and the phasing parameters that are useful it is probably better to first run |ai| with the PreprocessDataOnly set to Yes, which prepares the data files and directory structure needed for AlphaPhase1.1, next the user can run the AlphaPhase1.1 rounds directly while tuning the parameters for the different rounds to ensure a high yield in terms of the percentage of alleles phased coupled with short computational times.
 Once the phasing rounds are completed the user can re-run |ai| with the PreprocessDataOnly set to No and the NumberOfPairsOfPhasingRounds set to PhaseDone.

 A full worked example of this is given in the directory Examples/Example2 of the download.
-The folder contains AlphaImputeSpec.txt which is completely empty but will be filled appropriately as we proceed.
+The folder contains ``AlphaImputeSpec.txt`` which is completely empty but will be filled appropriately as we proceed.

-To perform the first run of the program the contents of Run1AlphaImputeSpec.txt should be copied into AlphaImputeSpec.txt.
+To perform the first run of the program the contents of ``Run1AlphaImputeSpec.txt`` should be copied into ``AlphaImputeSpec.txt``.
 This set of parameters is exactly the same as the set of parameters used to run Example1 with one difference, the PreprocessDataOnly is set to Yes.
 This causes the program to edit the data and set up the data sets and folder structure required to run the program.
 Then the program stops.

 The next thing that must be done is that the directory “Phasing” should be renamed to something like “PhasingByHand”.
 In this directory 20 subdirectories have been created (2 directories for each of the 10 pairs of Phasing rounds).
-In these directories a parameter file for controlling AlphaPhase1.1 called AlphaPhaseSpec.txt has been placed.
+In these directories a parameter file for controlling AlphaPhase1.1 called ``AlphaPhaseSpec.txt`` has been placed.
 This contains the parameters that control the phasing.
-Each of the phasing rounds should now be run by the user, who can then tweak the parameters of the AlphaPhaseSpec.txt files as appropriate to ensure a good phasing yield in a short amount of time.
+Each of the phasing rounds should now be run by the user, who can then tweak the parameters of the ``AlphaPhaseSpec.txt`` files as appropriate to ensure a good phasing yield in a short amount of time.

 Once the phasing rounds have been finished |ai| can be re-run.
-The parameters to do this are in Run2AlphaImputeSpec.txt and these can now be copied into AlphaImputeSpec.txt in place of the previously copied parameters.
+The parameters to do this are in ``Run2AlphaImputeSpec.txt`` and these can now be copied into ``AlphaImputeSpec.txt`` in place of the previously copied parameters.

 Example 3.
 How to run the program to impute genotypes and test the imputation accuracy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^